Why support for parents is important

 Asking for help as a parent

 It’s OK to let people know exactly what will help you.
 Sometimes you might also need to say what won’t help.
-Here are some ideas:
+Here are ideas:

 - If you need someone to listen but you don’t need advice or solutions, just say so.
 Friends and family members will usually understand.